Extended-Thunder/send-later/index.md

     when a recurring message is sent and automatically rescheduled, Send Later does *not* capture a new version of the attached files.
 5. Outgoing message format preferences
     (`Preferences > Composition > Send Options...`) do not work with Send Later.
-    (Note, this may no longer be the case, but I haven't tried it lately.
-If you do experiment with it let me know the results.)
+    *Note*: this may no longer be the case, but I haven't checked lately.
+If you do experiment with it let me know the results.
 6. I have been told by multiple people that messages sent from or to iCloud or me.com accounts never appear in the recipient's inbox even though Thunderbird says they were sent successfully.
 Please note that this is *not* a bug in Send Later or Thunderbird, it's a problem with iCloud.
-Apparently, Apple thinks it's OK to run a mail server which arbitrarily and completely silently discards valid email messages with no notification to either the sender or recipient that this has occurred (this is discussed by others on the internet, e.g.,
+Apparently, Apple thinks it's OK to run a mail server which arbitrarily and completely silently discards valid email messages with no notification to either the sender or recipient that this has occurred (this is discussed by others on the internet, e.g.:
     [here](https://www.macworld.com/article/2029570/silent-email-filtering-makes-icloud-an-unreliable-option.html),
     [here](https://discussions.apple.com/thread/3153039),
     [here](https://www.cultofmac.com/103703/apple-may-be-invisibly-filtering-your-outgoing-mobileme-email-exclusive/103703/),
     [here](https://www.imore.com/apple-slipping-lately#comment-610145)).
     I have tried, unfortunately without success, to find a fix or workaround for this problem.
-The only possible fix I've been able to find --- and I'm not actually sure it works --- is to check your account settings and confirm that the outbound SMTP configuration in Thunderbird for your iCloud account matches the [settings Apple says you should be using](https://support.apple.com/en-us/HT202304).
+The only possible fix I've been able to find --- and I'm not actually sure it works --- is to check your account settings and confirm that the outbound SMTP configuration in Thunderbird for your iCloud account matches the
+    [settings Apple says you should be using](https://support.apple.com/en-us/HT202304).
 7.  <a name="exquilla"></a>Send Later does not work with ExQuilla, because Send Later depends on being able to put messages into your local Outbox and then send them with the "Send Unsent Messages" command, but ["Send Unsent Messages" is not implemented in ExQuilla](https://exquilla.zendesk.com/entries/25723967-Messages-stuck-in-Outbox).
     If you would like to see Send Later work with ExQuilla, I suggest you contact the maintainers of ExQuilla and ask them to make sending messages to ExQuilla from the local Outbox work properly; the more people ask, the more likely it is that they will fix this problem.
-    Send Later *does* work with
-    [Owl for Exchange](https://addons.thunderbird.net/thunderbird/addon/owl-for-exchange/),
+Send Later *does* work with [Owl for Exchange](https://addons.thunderbird.net/thunderbird/addon/owl-for-exchange/),
     the add-on which is intended to replace ExQuilla, when configured as described [below](#owl).